 The Nancy Grace Roman Space Telescope, formerly the Wide Field InfraRed Survey Telescope (WFIRST), is a NASA observatory designed to settle essential questions in the areas of dark energy, exoplanets and infrared astrophysics.
+The Roman Space Telescope (NASA-led and managed by NASA's Goddard Space Flight Center; GSFC) is designed for a five-year mission, and will launch out of Cape Canaveral in the mid-2020s to L2.
 The telescope has a primary mirror that is 2.4 meters in diameter (7.9 feet), and is the same size as the Hubble Space Telescope's primary mirror.
 The Roman Space Telescope will have two instruments: the Wide Field Instrument and the Coronagraph Instrument.

 The Wide Field Instrument will have a field of view that is 100 times greater than the Hubble infrared instrument, capturing more of the sky with less observing time.
 As the primary instrument, the Wide Field Instrument will measure light from a billion galaxies over the course of the mission lifetime.
-It will perform a microlensing survey of the inner Milky Way to find ~2,600 exoplanets.
+In addition, it will perform a microlensing survey of the inner Milky Way to find ~2,600 exoplanets.

-Overview of the Coronagraph Instrument (CGI)
+Overview of the Roman Coronagraph Instrument

-Objectives of the CGI
+Objectives of the Roman Coronagraph

-Critical CGI Technology Demonstrations
+Critical Roman Coronagraph Technology Demonstrations

-The CGI will demonstrate in space, for the first time, key enabling technologies for future Earth imaging missions, including precision optical wavefront control with deformable mirrors, sensitive photon-counting imaging detectors, selectable coronagraph observing modes, low-resolution spectroscopy, advanced algorithms for wavefront sensing and control, high-fidelity integrated spacecraft and coronagraph modeling, and post-processing methods to extract images and spectra.
-CGI is designed to demonstrate space coronagraphy at sensitivity levels of Jovian-mass planets and faint debris disks in reflected starlight.
+Following the recommendations of the Astro2010 and Astro2020 decadal surveys, the Roman Space Telescope Coronagraph Instrument advances and demonstrates key technologies in space to enable the next generation of Earth-observing exoplanet space-based observatories.
+Such technologies include precision optical wavefront control with deformable mirrors, sensitive photon-counting imaging detectors, selectable coronagraph observing modes, low-resolution spectroscopy, advanced algorithms for wavefront sensing and control, high-fidelity integrated spacecraft and coronagraph modeling, and post-processing methods to extract images and spectra.
+The Coronagraph is designed to demonstrate space coronagraphy at sensitivity levels of Jovian-mass planets and faint debris disks in reflected starlight.

 - Pair of deformable mirrors for precision wavefront control